SwissSign-AG/RaApi/README.md

 Client domain owner check management is available to the RA Operator API for Public Trust domain validation.

- Edit/Delete: For Private Trust, the domain owner check management is handled by the CA Operator by setting private domain validation rules on the certificte products.
-Private Trust domain owner check validation do not necessarely require _dns-01_ or _https-01_ domain validation.

-Using the RA Operator API for Public Trust domain validation, you can register domain names for clients which require domain owner check validation based on _dns-01_ only.
+Using the RA Operator API for Public Trust domain validation, you can register domain names for clients which require domain owner check validation based on DNS only.
 You generate tokens for the client domain names you register as TXT records on the DNS server.

-The generated tokens are valid for a 30 days period during which you can issue certificates for the corresponding client
+The generated tokens are valid for a 30 days period during which you can enter them in the DNS TXT record in order to proof the ownership of the according domain.

-domain names.

-For example, registering a client domain _déjà.vu.com_ for doman owner check pre validation would generate
+For example, registering a client domain _déjà.vu.com_ for domain owner check pre validation would generate

 a token _swiss-pki=CTvhWIvNCuEjIynG574gD5Jeopo_ to register in the DNS with